 Modelling of stochastic processes in nonlinear systems: NiPS is actively involved in studying nonlinear dynamical systems where stochastic forces are effective in driving the dynamics.
 One of the most famous examples of phenomena studied at NiPS is the Stochastic Resonance (SR) phenomenon.

-Virgo: NiPS is part of the Virgo collaboration.
+Virgo: NiPS has been part of the Virgo-Ligo collaboration for many years, taking care of the noise effects on gravitational wave detectors sensitivity.
 The Virgo detector for gravitational waves consists mainly in a Michelson laser interferometer made of two orthogonal arms being each 3 kilometers long.
 Multiple reflections between mirrors located at the extremities of each arm extend the effective optical length of each arm up to 120 kilometers…

 SUBTLE: The ambitious objective of this project is the introduction of a completely new class of electronic devices characterized by the following features: nanoscale physical dimensions combined with nonlinear dynamics characteristics providing noise enhanced functioning.